acgetchell/mundus-atrox/src/journals/third.md

 After conferring and restocking provisions, the group sets off on the *Triboar Trail*, intending to speak to *Agatha* and clear out the Orcs.

-Making camp, they are beset by 8 vicious Allosaurs!
+Making camp, they are beset by a pack of 8 vicious Allosaurs!

 ![Allosaurus Attack!](images/allosaurs.jpeg)